Customizing Vim

 • inoremap <F2> <C-o>:w<CR> press F2 to save changes in Insert mode as well

-• Ctrl+o to execute a command and return back to Insert mode automatically
+• Ctrl+o is used here to execute a command and return back to Insert mode automatically

 • imap <F2> <C-o><F2> can also be used if you've already defined the Normal mode mapping